tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 there was a [proposal](https://github.com/tendermint/tendermint/issues/6523) to disconnect from peers after they send us transactions that constantly fail `CheckTx`.
-While the actual implementation of an additional response code for `CheckTx` is straight forward there are certain things to consider.
+While the actual implementation of an additional response code for `CheckTx` is straight forward there are certain correctness aspects to consider.
 The questions to answer, along with identified risks will be outlined in the discussion.

 ### Existing issues and concerns